braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization/custom_view_controller.md

 article_title: In-App Message in a Custom View Controller for iOS
 platform: iOS
 page_order: 7
-description: "This reference article covers in-app messaging customization options for your iOS application."
+description: "This reference article covers how to leverage a custom in-app messaging view controller for your iOS application."
 channel:
   - in-app messages
 ---